greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpaddmirrors.html.md

 ## <a id="multi_nic"></a>Using Host Systems with Multiple NICs

 If hosts systems are configured with multiple NICs, you can initialize a Greenplum Database system to use each NIC as a Greenplum host system.
 You must ensure that the host systems are configured with sufficient resources to support all the segment instances being added to the host.
 Also, if you enable segment mirroring, you must ensure that the Greenplum system configuration supports failover if a host system fails.
-For information about Greenplum Database mirroring schemes, see [../../best\_practices/ha.html\#topic\_ngz\_qf4\_tt](../../best_practices/ha.html#topic_ngz_qf4_tt).
+For information about Greenplum Database mirroring schemes, see [Segment Mirroring Configurations](../../best_practices/ha.html#topic_ngz_qf4_tt).

 For example, this is a segment instance configuration for a simple Greenplum system.
 The segment host `gp6m` is configured with two NICs, `gp6m-1` and `gp6m-2`, where the Greenplum Database system uses `gp6m-1` for the coordinator segment and `gp6m-2` for segment instances.